Sharing with you the top things to do in Peniscola, Spain on a weekend trip for families with small kids.

 We stayed outside for a while with some other couples who were also having some rest while their kids were climbing on the side walls (that inspired #1 to do a bit of climbing, too, with the help of the husband).

-The only downside is that you have to carry the stroller to get into the chapel because there’s 2 staircases (one from the street and another to get inside).
+The only downside is that you have to carry the stroller to get into the chapel because there are 2 staircases (one from the street and another to get inside).

 We just left the stroller just below the 2nd staircase while we get inside the church (I made sure to bring my handbag with me that I usually hang in the stroller).